Sv443-Network/SvCoreLib/docs.md

 > > Constructs a new object of the class `ProgressBar`.
 > >
 > > The param `timesToUpdate` needs to be passed the number of times you are going to call the method [`next()`](#next).
+> > This parameter is also directly correlated to the length of the progress bar.
 > > The optional parameter `initialMessage` can contain a string that is displayed at 0% progress.
 If left undefined, no message will appear.
 > > ```ts
 > > new ProgressBar(timesToUpdate: number, initialMessage?: string)